-JSOU Geopolitical Mapping & Social Network Analytics Collaboration Event (CE)
+JSOU Geopolitical Mapping & Social Network Analytics Assessment Event (AE)

-SOFWERX, in collaboration with USSOCOM and the Joint Special Operations University (JSOU), will host a series of events to find solutions for a Geographic Information System (GIS) generated Geopolitical Toolkit and associated Social Network Analysis.
+SOFWERX, in collaboration with USSOCOM and the Joint Special Operations University (JSOU), will host an Assessment Event (AE) to find solutions for a Geographic Information System (GIS) generated Geopolitical Toolkit and associated Social Network Analysis.

 SOF professionals require a GIS-generated tool that allows them to graphically layer the work of prominent geopolitical theorists and the underlying currents of compound security threats (economic imbalance; governance and human security imbalance; dynamics of the region, sect, and ethnicity; changes in demography; resource and environmental scarcities; border and boundary artificiality).
 This tool will better equip SOF to predict geopolitical flashpoints and understand the contributing conditions.
 Relatedly, SOF professionals require a social network analysis of these geopolitical flashpoints, enabling them to visualize the relationships between various stakeholders and plan more effective interventions.

 USSOCOM hopes to find solutions for a GIS-generated Geopolitical Toolkit (or atlas) and social network analysis to help SOF professionals assess and visualize where geopolitical flashpoints might emerge.
-The prototype must be baselined on the Campaign Plan for Global SOF Operations (CP-GSO).
 The aim is a single operating picture that combines the GIS-generated Geopolitical Toolkit, leveraging data analytics to construct network models that inform SOF interventions.

 Why You Should Participate